dsuaib/ModernWebDev/Labs/Ch03-HTML5/1-basics/README.md

 1. Copy the generated code into the `<head>` element of your html file.

-1. Download the zip file and use Windows Explorer to extract the files into `\html\favicon`.
+1. Download the zip file and use Windows Explorer to extract the files into your `\html\favicon`.
 (Right-click to extract files from context menu)

 ## adjust relative paths